LivewareCA/GetHub/README.txt

 	* Searchable, or catagories
 	* Tagable
 	* Nutritional information (for ease of adding to health apps)
-* Live weather updates
-Dynamic background by time of day
+* Dynamic background by time of day
 * Dynamic greetings
-* Time and date
 * Site linking (email, calendar, etc.)

 Other Features:
 * Make a work version
 * background image array instead of gradient

+FINISHED FEATURES
+- Live weather updates
+	- Weather, icons, and temp all display on main page.
+- Time & Date
+	- Time and date update, and are displayed on main page.

 Credits: